Fiat 128: 128 Coupé and 3P

 Suspension was the familiar all-independent 128 layout—save for the front anti-roll bar, which had been replaced by radius rods.
 The braking system consisted of discs at the front and drums at the rear; it was made more efficient by fitting smaller diameter front discs and the front and the vacuum servo first used on the 128 Rally.

 Licensed production

 Argentina

 In Argentina, the 128 was produced from 1971 to 1990 by Sevel Argentina as a four-door sedan or five-door wagon, the Fiat 128 Rural, the latter unique to Argentina.
 Several trims and versions were available, including the IAVA sport series.
 In 1983 the car received a facelift with new headlamps, tail lamps and front grille, which was marketed as the Fiat Super Europa.

 Colombia

-In Colombia, the Fiat 128 was produced by "Compañía Colombiana Automotriz" in Bogota between 1973 - 1980.
-Was only offered as a 4-door sedan.
-Between 1973 and 1978, it was marketed as Fiat 128 L, with a 1,300 cm³ 4-cylinder engine.
-Starting in 1978, a version with a 1,100-cubic-centimeter engine called the Fiat 128 San Remo was also offered.
+In Colombia, the Fiat 128 was produced by "Compañía Colombiana Automotriz" in Bogota between 1973 and 1980.
+It was only built as a 4-door sedan.
+Between 1973 and 1978, it was marketed as Fiat 128 L, with a 1.3-liter, 4-cylinder engine.
+Starting in 1978, a version with a 1.1-liter engine called the Fiat 128 San Remo was also offered.